ALOK-KUMAR-SAH/ecommerce-inventory-project-/README.md

-# ecommerce-inventory-project-
-A vanilla JavaScript-based multi-vendor e-commerce inventory system with EmailJS stock alert notifications.
+A React-based inventory management system for e-commerce products with add/delete functionality and dynamic UI using useState.